mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 ## Composite types

-Another key piece fundamental in order to get an expressive model is the ability to define sum and product model.
+Another key piece fundamental to achieving an expressive model is the ability to define sum and product types.
 Mondrian allows such definitions with the ability to define unions and objects.

 ### Objects

 Objects are structured types with a set of fields.
-By default the object's fields are required and immutable:
+By default, an object's fields are required and immutable (`readonly`):

 ```ts showLineNumbers
 const myObject = model.object({